ministryofjustice/wp-user-roles/README.md

 This role is the `administrator` role.
 It has simply been renamed.

 ## Installation
+This plugin is suitable for loading from the mu-plugins directory.

+However, it can be installed in the normal way.

 Use the standard method of installing plugins for your site.
 For example go to _Plugins_ > _Add new_ > _Upload Plugin_.